-However, countless books and websites suggest to avoid cuddling, petting, and comforting fearful dogs because doing so encourages them to be even more afraid.
+Countless books and websites suggest avoiding cuddling, petting, and comforting fearful dogs because doing so may encourage them to be even more afraid.
 But can emotions like fear really be reinforced?

-A better approach, however, is to invest in classical counterconditioning—a behavior modification technique meant to change the dog's emotional response towards a feared stimulus by encouraging an emotion that is incompatible with fear.
+A good approach to tackling dog fear is to invest in classical counterconditioning—a behavior-modification technique meant to change the dog's emotional response towards a feared stimulus by encouraging an emotion that is incompatible with fear.

 - If your dog is terrified of storms, bring out all of his toys during a storm and encourage play.
 Play is incompatible with fear.
 The toys should be taken out when you first hear thunder, and they should be promptly removed the moment the storm ends.